 top of page

 Finding a personal trainer can feel like trying to pick a favorite pen in a stationery store—exciting, full of possibilities… but also deeply overwhelming.
+This feeling can be particularly pronounced when ADHD is part of the package.

 Let’s be honest: there’s no shortage of shiny new things promising to “transform your fitness journey.”
 Smart mirrors, bounce shoes, circus-y aerial yoga, 80 different fitness tracking apps, and more “game-changing” logbooks than any one person needs.
+And let’s not start on the cute but chaotic stack of abandoned workout planners under the bed.
+Sound familiar?

 You’re not alone—and you’re not broken.
 You’re just in a world that wasn’t built for neurodivergent brains.
 Let’s fix that.